greyshirtguy/Pro7ChordEditorWin/README.md

 You can change the `User Key` to have Pro7 *automatically transpose* the chords from the `Original Key`.

-## ⚠️⚠️⚠️This is an early beta version not for production use ⚠️⚠️⚠️ ##
+⚠️This is an early beta version not for production use ⚠️

-However -  feel free to take the [latest release](https://github.com/greyshirtguy/Pro7ChordEditorWin/releases/latest) for a test-drive after making a safe backup of you library documents!
+However -  feel free to take the [latest release](https://github.com/greyshirtguy/Pro7ChordEditorWin/releases/latest) for a test-drive...
+...after making a 🦺BACKUP OF YOUR LIBRARIES🦺

 **TODO:**
 - Test lots, discover and fix bugs until it's considered safe for general use.